Right to Counsel

 While a state may have many statutes, court decisions, or court rules governing appointment of counsel for a particular subject area, a "Key Development" is a statute/decision/rule that prevails over the others (example: a state high court decision finding a categorical right to counsel in guardianships cases takes precedence over a statute saying appointment in guardianship cases is discretionary).

-Or.
+Finally, Or.
 Rev. Stat.
-Ann. § 125.090 specifies that the same procedures for guardianship establishment proceedings apply to review proceedings, so the discretionary appointment of counsel would likely apply as well.
+Ann. § 125.090 specifies that the same procedures for guardianship establishment proceedings apply to review proceedings, so appointment of counsel would likely apply to review matters as well.

 If "yes", the established right to counsel or discretionary appointment of counsel is limited in some way, including any of: the only authority is a lower/intermediate court decision or a city council, not a high court or state legislature; there has been a subsequent case that has cast doubt; a statute is ambiguous; or the right or discretionary appointment is not for all types of individuals or proceedings within that category.